Lilian4me/Casino_Gaming_EDA/README.md

 Original Data Source -https://www.kaggle.com/datasets/willianoliveiragibin/casino-gaming-data

-File Description Casino_Gaming_Data new.csv This file contains information that the dataset has 11 columns and each columns has 143 values.
+File Description Casino_Gaming_Data new.csv.
+This file contains information that the dataset has 11 columns and each columns has 143 values.
 There is no Null values in the dataset.

 • 🏷️ Column Descriptions